How are CAD Design and Drafting Industry fighting New Cyber Threats?

 When a new CAD engineer is recruited by a CAD company, some of the most important lessons that the engineer may learn during orientation and training include the following:

 - Design projects should be performed with specific company-approved Suitable CAD workstations, and design tasks should be performed under well-defined company guidelines,

 - Security guidelines should be followed religiously in order to protect company information, and the exchange of design information should occur within well-established protocols,

 The fact is that within the last decade, cyber terrorism has become prevalent and sophisticated.
-It is not only national governments and national defense systems, financial institutions, or infrastructure systems which are targets for cyber terrorism.
-CAD companies also spend money and resources to protect themselves from cyber terrorism.
+It is not only national governments and national defence systems, financial institutions, or infrastructure systems which are targets for cyber terrorism.
+CAD Design and Drafting companies also spend money and resources to protect themselves from cyber terrorism.

 In this article, we try to answer the question: “How CAD Design and Drafting Industry fighting New Cyber Threats?”
 Because a complete answer to the question is not within the scope of this article, only these topics will be considered:

 - What is a cyber-attack?

 - How could a cyber-attack be waged on a CAD system?

 - What damages could a CAD company suffer from cyber terrorism?